fantasycalendar/FoundryVTT-ItemPiles/docs/configuring-item-piles.md

 This is the exchange rate of the _primary currency_ versus other currencies.
 In this case of D&D5e:

-- 1 platinum makes 1 gold
+- 1 platinum makes 10 gold (hence it is 10)
 - 1 gold makes 1 gold (hence it is 1)
 - 2 electrum makes 1 gold (1/2 = 0.5)
 - 10 silver makes 1 gold (1/10 = 0.1)